Last Updated: 19th May 2025

 </catalog>

-In the markup section, I have added an unordered list or the <ul>, which will serve as a container to the remaining <li> and <ul> that we will create dynamically in the jQuery section.
-The CSS will create the drop down effect for the list item elements.
+In the markup section, I have included an unordered list (<ul>) that serves as the main container for the dynamically generated <li> and <ul> elements in the jQuery section.
+The CSS styling enhances functionality by creating the dropdown effect for the list items, ensuring a visually appealing and responsive navigation menu.

 🚀 Learn how to make HTTP requests using async and await.